Should My Physio Treatment be Painful?

 Our Bristol Manager and physio Leanne Plenge clarifies whether there is actually any truth in the ‘no pain no gain’ cliché, and whether the exercises your physio prescribes should be painful.

-In the years I have been practicing as a physio I have heard the statement no pain no gain many times.
+In the years I have been practising as a physio I have heard the statement no pain no gain many times.
 Sometimes from behind the curtain as another physio suggests this to a patient, sometimes from a patient expressing a tight grimace when I have asked how their exercises are going or how a particular treatment feels!

 It’s one of those statements that everyone will have heard before.
 We apply it to ourselves when we push hard towards a sporting goal or tighten the purse strings to save for a holiday.
 It’s a powerful statement but with regards to physio, it can be sometimes be misleading and sometimes harmful.